Camp Lejeune Compensation Expected to Exceed $21 Billion

 Camp Lejeune settlements will not affect a veteran’s eligibility for benefits provided by the U.S. Department of Veterans Affairs (VA).

-So far, more than 93,000 claims have been filed under the Camp Lejeune Justice Act of 2022, and many more are expected to be filed before the August 10, 2024, deadline.
+As of June 2024, more than 232,000 claims have been filed under the Camp Lejeune Justice Act of 2022, and many more are expected to be filed before the August 10, 2024, deadline.

 Once this deadline passes, victims will be unable to file a Camp Lejeune claim for compensation.